Edited March 1. 2021.

 Nowadays, whether in Tokyo or staying at her house near Fuji-san, Toko-san paints and writes every single day without fail.
 Some days, it may be just a few perfectly placed calligraphic strokes.
 Other times, selecting one of the myriad of brushes in her collection and working on handmade paper, or gold or platinum leaf mounted on board, she will grind some sumi ink by hand or some cinnabar from her Ming dynasty vermilion tablet and create an enormous work of art, its strength and presence belying her age and slight stature.
 Toko-san has often told me that the area she leaves blank in her paintings is just as important as the brushstrokes that she brings to life in black, Ming red, silver, gold or any of a mind boggling variety of grays.
 I think that it is because of the intentional breathing room she gives her compositions - the juxtaposition of empty space and deliberate, controlled brush stroke - that her paintings, such as the one below are so vibrant and alive.

 I recently visited her studio and looked at a number of paintings, both old and new.
 I could find patterns in her work over a decade, or see how ideas had progressed over time as she developed them, but could not point out which pieces were made when she was 80 or 90 or 100.
 Her technique and the strength of her work have never varied.
 I find this yet another remarkable fact about a truly extraordinary artist.
 Those of you who are interested in learning more about her can watch a short film interview here, or take a look at some of the paintings that I have available for sale on her artist's page.
 Since Shinoda-san has not released any lithographs since 2007, I am now concentrating on her wonderful paintings.
-I have a small stock of Tolman Collection edition lithographs still available, so please contact me directly should you wish to see them.
+I do however have a small stock of Tolman Collection exclusive edition lithographs still available, so please contact me directly should you wish to see them.